ArmDeveloperEcosystem/cmn-tools/README-latency.md

 Using the cmn_latency tool
 --------------------------
-cmn_latency programs the CMN interconnect performance features directly (bypassing the kernel CMN PMU driver if installed).
+`cmn_latency` programs the CMN interconnect performance features directly (bypassing the kernel CMN PMU driver if installed).
 It must be run as root.

-cmn_latency operates as follows:
+`cmn_latency` operates as follows:

     sudo ./cmn_latency.py <options> <chi fields> <request> <watchers...>

+### Specifying where the tag is set

-The <request> option specifies where to set the tag.
-It must be set at an upload port somewhere in CMN.
+The `<request>` argument specifies where to set the tag.
+It must be set at an upload port somewhere in the CMN mesh.
+The argument also specifies the CHI channel.
+Often, you would want to set the tag on a Request, but for some scenarios you might want to set it on a Snoop, or even a Response or Data packet.

 Currently the tool supports setting the tag at exactly one upload port.
 You should use the CMN mesh diagram to identify a suitable port.

-<request> is a string that specifies the crosspoint (XP), port, and CHI channel.
+`<request>` is a string that specifies the crosspoint (XP), port, and CHI channel.
 It is made up of components separated by ':'.
 Components can be:

  - a device identifier e.g. "0x6c"